Homepage > Journal > What are the components of a web application? What does a business owner need to know?

 • Navigation in MPA is slower than in SPA

-As already mentioned, MPAs are still widely used for business purposes, and all indications are that they will continue to be for a long time.
-They are particularly recommended to the companies that:
+As mentioned, MPAs are still widely used for business purposes, and all indications are that they will continue to be for a long time.
+They're particularly recommended to the companies that:

-In particular, if the presented content does not require frequent updates, is static, and does not interact with the user much.
+In particular, if the presented content doesn't require frequent updates, is static, and doesn't interact with the user much.

-Examples of Multi-Page Applications: Amazon and online stores to a large extent.
+Examples of multi-page applications are Amazon and online stores (to a large extent).

-In the most basic division, created based on the user and owner/sender and recipient criteria, a web application consists of a Front end (Client-Side) and a Back end (Server-Side).
+In the most basic division, created based on the user and owner/sender and recipient criteria, web app components include a front end (client-side) and a back end (server-side) layers.

-In terms of technology, the Front-end layer is usually created in the HTML, CSS, and JavaScript languages and the Next.js, React/Redux, Vue, and Angular frameworks.
-The Back-end layer is generally created using languages (e.g., PHP, Python, Java) and frameworks (e.g., Django, Symfony, Node.js).
+Regarding technology, the front-end layer is usually created in HTML, CSS, and JavaScript languages, as well as Next.js, React/Redux, Vue, and Angular frameworks.
+The back-end layer is generally created using languages (e.g., PHP, Python, Java) and frameworks (e.g., Django, Symfony, Node.js).

-The structure or architecture of a web application can be viewed from the perspective of the layers that can be distinguished in it.
+The web application architecture can be viewed from the perspective of the layers that can be distinguished in it.

-• Business logic layer: an intermediary between the Presentation and Data layers, responsible for the performance of all business processes for which the application was created (e.g., order processing)
+• Business logic layer: An intermediary between the presentation and data layers, responsible for performing all business processes for which the application was created (e.g., order processing).

-• Data layer: responsible primarily for user data storing
+• Data access layer: Responsible primarily for storing user data in a database server.

-• Infrastructure layer: all components enabling the application functioning.
+• Infrastructure layer: All components enabling the application to function (e.g., web servers).

 Design patterns: Model View Controller